 “Most good lawyers have the goal of netting their clients more than the lawyer’s fee.
 And I think most firms that do a quality-over-quantity approach take that philosophy to heart and succeed at exercising it.
-And that’s really important in products cases because the costs are really, really substantial.”
+And that’s really important in product cases because the costs are really, really substantial.”

 When you reach out to the personal injury lawyer, they will likely say that percentage is between 33 and 40.
-“Usually it’s going to be one-third earlier in the case and 40 percent if the case proceeds beyond a certain point, whether it be filing a lawsuit or some other status,” Dormer says.
+“Usually, it’s going to be one-third earlier in the case and 40 percent if the case proceeds beyond a certain point, whether it be filing a lawsuit or some other status,” Dormer says.

 In return for that percentage, attorneys are often taking a risk because experts, discovery, and depositions come at a significant cost.
-“It can get pricey in a hurry if you travel to perform site inspections to investigate the facility where something is manufactured, or if you must travel around the country over many months taking depositions,” Riegerix says.
+“It can get pricey in a hurry if you travel to perform site inspections to investigate the facility where something is manufactured or if you must travel around the country over many months taking depositions,” Riegerix says.

 Just as costs can be significantly lessened by a previously established product defect (say, by an FDA recall or prior lawsuits), so too can your lawsuit’s timeline.